 And it's a Democrat doing it.

-The governor of New York and even his own attorney general, Andrew Kumo, the uh a Democrat, issued a blistering report saying that this is unconscionable what has come out of the governor's office on this.
+The governor of New York and even his own attorney general, Andrew Kumo, a Democrat, issued a blistering report saying that this is unconscionable what has come out of the governor's office on this.

 And so, once again, it's projection.

-A Democrats accusing Republicans and Bush of doing what they actually do.
+The Democrats accusing Republicans and Bush of doing what they actually do.

 Something else in this.

-Uh he has been plotting this revenge ever since the Clinton administration and all of the investigations by Dan Burton.
+Henry Waxman, who heads oversight in the House, he has been plotting this revenge ever since the Clinton administration and all of the investigations by Dan Burton.

-Dan Burton used to run the committee from Indiana, used to run the committee that uh Henry Waxman now heads up.
+Dan Burton used to run the committee from Indiana, used to run the committee that Henry Waxman now heads up.

-And Burton was demanding evidence and emails from the White House on illegal foreign campaign contributions, i.e., from ChICOMs.
+And Burton was demanding evidence and emails from the White House on illegal foreign campaign contributions, i.e. from CHICOMs.

-Uh and Henry Waxman had been plotting ever since he uh this happened when he got his committee chairmanship back when the House was uh procured once again to the Democrats, he's been plotting this kind of strategery and behavior, and he's in the middle of executing it now.
+And Henry Waxman has been plotting ever since this happened when he got his committee chairmanship back when the House was procured once again to the Democrats.

 So this is liberal payback.